Berlin in One Day: Best Itinerary, Map, Tips & Guide

 Brandedburg Gate lit up at dusk, a must see on a day trip in Berlin

 Home to the German Parliament, the Reichstag building is a mainstay in Germany’s tumultuous history.
-Following the Reichstag fire in 1933, that served as a major plot point in Hitler’s rise to power, it was dormant until the reunification of Germany in the early 1990’s.
+Following the Reichstag fire in 1933, which served as a major plot point in Hitler’s rise to power, it was dormant until the reunification of Germany in the early 1990s.
 It was rebuilt and unveiled in 1999.

 The more interesting thing for visitors to do is to climb to the dome of the Reichstag, which has an informative self-guided tour about the history of the building and Germany itself, and is a modern architectural marvel.